wilsonliaows/docs/features/fixed-dynamic lists.md

 ![Dynamic or fixed](/assets/images/features/list-management/fixedlist.png)
 *Select the input mode*

 Use this input mode if the total number of items in the list and their contents should be the same across recipe jobs.
+When this option is selected, you need to add and map each item in the list one by one.

-The first example below uses text input to enter the First Name and Last Name of a Salesforce contact.
-In this case, the user knows the names and the number of contacts they wish to create in Salesforce.
+The example below demonstrates using Fixed list to create a fixed number of Contacts in Salesforce.
+In this case, the user already knows the number of contacts he wishes to create in Salesforce, so he will add each item in the Contacts list one by one.

 ![Dynamic or fixed](/assets/images/features/list-management/item-fixed.gif)
 *Entering Contact names in a fixed list*